 Clowns, like me, are attention hogs.
 Something was missing early on.
 Maybe my mother left me on the soft, nurturing shoulder of Highway 401, outside Pickering Nuclear Power Station, and I took it personally.
-Or instead of her nipple—and I get an ugh-y shudder of Oedipal horror as I type the word—or the sexless, 1950’s Frankenstein substitute, pacifier and bottle, she offered me a drag on her Craven “A” King Size.
+Or maybe instead of her nipple—and I experience an ugh-y shudder of Oedipal horror as I type the word—or the sexless, 1950’s Frankenstein substitute, pacifier and bottle, she offered me a drag on her Craven “A” King Size.

 Already hungry for attention, it’s just possible I accepted.
 After all, I’d been smoking half a pack a day since conception.

 Something was missing, but I was only a kid and hadn’t yet grasped what was supposed to be there in the first place.
 At any given moment, my father was away, as a traveling salesman needs must be, and, on reflection, my mother spent more time in bed than seemed strictly necessary.

 Something was off-kilter.
 A screw was loose.
 When my father was due to return from a trip, my mother would hiss, “Hide the knives!” which created an atmosphere of morbid suspense around his arrival that was as thrilling as it was mystifying.
 I never saw my father wield a knife unless there was a dead turkey on the dining table.

 Perhaps my mother was sending a coded signal that she didn’t want any more children, or, for that matter, sex, and thought “hide the knives!” got the Freudian point across more subtly than “Step away from the penis, George.”